 After the song he thanked me, handed the sax back, and disappeared into the crowd.
 I just stood there with my jaw hanging open.
 For a moment I felt embarrassed; he had just shown me up in a huge way.
 But soon my embarrassment shifted to excitement.
 He showed me a new possibility for myself and the instrument.
 Eventually I developed a good tone, too.

-The year before us is brimming with new possibilities.
-It is a year that has never been lived before.
+Every day before us is brimming with new possibilities.
+It is a day, a month, and a year that has never been lived before.
 Your expectations of what you can and will accomplish this year make all the difference in what will actually happen.
-Bring a big cup for the new year to fill.
+Bring a big cup to fill.

 About The Author